rezwang/machinelearningprojects/ReadMe.txt

 11- plot_outofcore_classification: Reuter text document classification using HashingVectorizer, with output image.
 12- plot_prediction_latency: predicts latency of various scikit-learn estimators 13- analyze_wikipedia_page_eigenvector: analyze the graph of links inside wikipedia articles to rank articles by relative importance according to this eigenvector centrality (Randomized SVM algorithm, power iteration method.
 14- plot_stock_market: Extracts the stock market structure from variations in historical quotes.
-The quantity that we use is the daily variation in quote price: quotes that are linked tend to cofluctuate during a day (Unsupervised learning:)
+The quantity that we use is the daily variation in quote price: quotes that are linked tend to cofluctuate during a day (Unsupervised learning)
+15- plot_entropy_modeling_geographic_distribution: Models the geographic distribution of two south american mammals given past observations and 14 environmental variables (OneClassSVM)
+16- plot_model_complexity_influence: Demonstrating how model complexity influences both prediction accuracy and computational performance.
+Dataset is the Boston Housing dataset (resp.
+20 Newsgroups) for regression (resp. classification).
+17- topic_extraction_with_nmf: topic extraction in a corpus of 20 newsgroups dataset (Negative Matrix Factorization) 18- outlier_detection: Detecting outlier and understanding data structure; the first example illustrates how robust covariance estimation can help concentrating on a relevant cluster when another one exists.
+The second example shows the ability of the Minimum Covariance Determinant robust estimator of covariance to concentrate on the main mode of the data distribution
+19- plot_ct_reconstruction: Reconstruction of an image from a set of parallel projections, acquired along different angles (Lasso and Ridge algorithms)
+20- face_recognition: recognize 8 faces from 966 faces (unsupervised feature extraction, dimensionality reduction, using eigen face and SVM)